ai-coustics/aic-sdk-rs/README.md

 # ai-coustics Speech Enhancement SDK for Rust

 > [!WARNING]
 > You must use a Rust version different from 1.91.1, which was used to build the static libraries.
+A solution is currently in development.

 ## What is this SDK?